Firebrick, Ohio: History

 The Firebrick Post Office was established in the Donley Store on April 14, 1911.
-Wm.
-S. Hamilton was the first Postmaster, followed by Chester C. Donley.
+William S. Hamilton was the first Postmaster, followed by Chester C. Donley.
 It then became a Rural Branch of the Oak Hill Post Office on September 1, 1959, and was discontinued entirely between 1973 and 1974.
 Mail service is now sent through the Oak Hill branch.